sujithvaddi/emotions/README.md

 To install Browserify:
 ```
-npm install -g browserify
+$ npm install -g browserify
 ```

-Pages are slow to load because all the code renders on client side, server side rendering would speed up page load.
+Pages are slow to load because the javascript renders on client side, server side rendering would speed up page load.

 React-search-bar is not the default src from github as that version did not have search on enter functionality.
 If this dependency is updated, the functionality might break.